CS3219-AY2324S1-G04/peerprep_chat_service/README.md

 # PeerPrep Chat Service

-Handles the storing retrieving, updating and deleting of questions.

-The `docker-compose.yml` file starts 2 Docker containers.

-- `chat_service_message_broker` - NoSQL Database for storing question repository.
-- `chat_service_api` - REST API for interacting with the database.
+Handles the delivery of chat messages among users in the same room.

 ## Table of Contents